protoloft/klipper_z_calibration/README.md

 ## Requirements

-- A Z endstop where the tip of the nozzle drives on a switch (like the standard Voron V1/V2 enstop).
-It will not work with the virtual pin of the probe as endstop!
+- A Z endstop where the tip of the nozzle drives on a switch (like the standard Voron V1/V2 enstop). **It will not work with the virtual pin of the probe as endstop!**
+  It does not require a
-- A magnetic switch based probe at the print head - instead of the stock inductive probe (e.g. [this ones from Annex](https://github.com/Annex-Engineering/Quickdraw_Probe), or the popular drop in replacement [KlickyProbe](https://github.com/jlas1/Klicky-Probe))
+- A magnetic switch based probe at the print head - instead of the stock inductive probe (e.g. [this ones from Annex](https://github.com/Annex-Engineering/Quickdraw_Probe), or the popular drop in replacement [KlickyProbe](https://github.com/jlas1/Klicky-Probe) with many mounting options)
 - Both, the Z endstop and mag-probe are configured properly and homing and QGL are working.
 - The "z_calibration.py" file needs to be copied to the `klipper/klippy/extras` folder.
   Klipper will then load this file if it finds the "[z_calibration]" configuration section.